 Gen Z and communication

-Gen Z is helping to alter the communications industry, challenging preconceived notions about everything from the best video length to the proper vernacular, and they are constantly changing.
+Gen Z is helping to alter the communications industry.
+This is challenging preconceived notions about everything from the best video length to the proper vernacular, and they are constantly changing.
 You must work to identify and understand the rules behind social media functionality such as hashtag best practices.
 For example, when utilizing hashtags to grow an audience, it’s a good idea to appeal to the locals as well as the causes they care about.

 Adaptability is also an important communication key.
 Gen Zers demonstrate lighting-speed dexterity as they navigate their smartphone, switching between apps with ease and skill.
 Today’s young people are experts at multitasking and prefer change to stagnation.
 Your digital marketing campaign should embody those principles, and you should always prepare for the unexpected.